m-ringler/straights/README.md

 * Add more XML doc (use Copilot?)
 * Microsoft.CodeAnalysis.PublicApiAnalyzers
 * Migrate to slnx format
+* Github workflow to build Straights.Web
+* See if we can find a better solution for the Linux OpenSvSharp runtime.

 * Issues/Bugs
   * Digit recognition sometimes fails on 3/5